 Casa Netural (Italy)

 The other interesting concept is Casa Netural in Italy, near Matera.
-It provides a co-living and co-working space.
+It provides a coliving and coworking space.
 Casa Netural offers programme for one week, in which guests meet the local community, explore the territory and have a possibility to debate, share their thoughts and network with the members of community.
-The co-working space is open for the community 3 days per week.
+The coworking space is open for the community 3 days per week.
+Coliving and coworking are new and innovative way of creating a working and living space for small businesses.
+If you go to Corporate Housing Associates you can see how coliving is quickly becoming a similar trend to corporate housing services.